-Destinations gives Loop Pro and Plus merchants the ability to add and manage multiple warehouse locations.
+Destinations gives Loop Pro, Plus, and Advanced merchants the ability to add and manage multiple warehouse locations.
 When a customer initiates a return, Loop can:

 In addition to providing more flexibility with where returns go, this functionality allows merchants to add global warehouse locations that can be tied to location-based return policies.
 This allows merchants to accept returns in any country where they have a warehouse.

 In this article: